summarize-experiment — community summarize-experiment, cruijff_kit, community, ide skills

 Ideal Agent Persona

-Capabilities Granted for summarize-experiment MCP Server
+Capabilities Granted for summarize-experiment

-Automating experiment result summaries
+Automating experiment result summarization for researchers

-Generating Markdown reports for experiment directories
+Generating summary.md files for experiment directories

 !
 Prerequisites & Limits